Champion Hunters Chase Preview, Tips, Runners & Trends

 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Champion Hunters Chase; that stallion is Presenting, who has failed to produce a winner from 8 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Chosen Dream in 2018, winning for Graham John McKeever at odds of 66/1 under the guidance of Mr M J O'Hare.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 6 winning favourites in the race.
-Whilst we wait for the 2026 Champion Hunters Chase, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
 If you are interested in other races at the Stratford racecourse, then why not read our blog for the Champion Novices Hunters Chase?

 Route to the Champion Hunters Chase

-Many trainers will target races to use as prep races before coming to the Champion Hunters Chase, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Champion Hunters Chase.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race